Pushkar - Ghats del Lago de Phuskar

 Pushkar Map (India)

-Visiting Pushkar: What to see in Pushkar?
+Visiting Pushkar: What to do and see in Pushkar?

 1. The main street of Pushkar, the bazaar